forgi86/sysid-transfer-functions-pytorch/README.md

 # Deep learning with transfer functions: New applications in system identification

-This repository contains the Python code to reproduce the results of the paper "Deep learning with transfer functions: new applications in system identification" by Dario Piga, Marco Forgione, and Manas Mejari.
+This repository contains the Python code to reproduce the results of the paper [Deep learning with transfer functions: new applications in system identification](https://arxiv.org/abs/2104.09839) by Dario Piga, Marco Forgione, and Manas Mejari.

 We present a linear transfer function block, endowed with a well-defined and efficient back-propagation behavior for automatic derivatives computation.
 In the dynoNet architecture (already introduced [here](https://github.com/forgi86/dynonet)), linear dynamical operators are combined with static (i.e., memoryless) non-linearities which can be either elementary